 About the American Secular Census

-Each active American Secular Census record is zipcode-matched to its corresponding Congressional district and will be updated immediately upon reapportionment applied at the convening of the 113th Congress in January, 2013.
-To our knowledge, ours is the first and only database with the capacity to filter Secular Americans' demographic and viewpoint data across the 435 districts of the United States Congress.
+Each active American Secular Census record is zipcode-matched to its corresponding Congressional district, giving us the first and only database with the capacity to filter Secular Americans' demographic and viewpoint data across the 435 districts of the United States Congress.

 Launched November 7, 2011, the American Secular Census is a project of Secular Innovations LLC, a limited liability company.
 The Census was conceived and created by Mary Ellen Sikes, a Web developer with more than twenty years' experience in systems analysis, programming, and technology education for government, private industry, public schools, and the nonprofit sector.
 Mary Ellen became involved in the secular movement in the early 1990s, went on to found and lead a local humanist group, and served in various staff, officer, advisory, and board positions for regional and national organizations.
 Prior to developing the American Secular Census, Mary Ellen donated thousands of hours of technology services and other forms of assistance to secular identity organizations.
 She is one of the four founders of Secular Woman, a membership organization that went public June 28, 2012 with the mission of amplifying the voice, presence, and influence of non-religious women.